stellaquizas/system-demo/README.md

 1. **Three Separate Repositories**: Each with its own CI/CD pipeline

-   - `system-demo`: Coordinator repository with release workflows
+   - `system-demo`: Coordinator repository with release workflows only
    - `system-rest`: Backend repository with full CI/CD pipeline
    - `system-vue`: Frontend repository with full CI/CD pipeline